hassancs91/SimplerLLM/Documentation/docs/Advanced Tools/File Operations.md

 print(file_data.word_count)
 ```

-Here's how you can benefit from SimplerLLM to make interaction with files Simpler!
+That's how you can benefit from SimplerLLM to make interaction with files Simpler!